IRR17 (5) - Notification of certain work

-Regulations 5-7 under the new IRR17 introduces a risk-based approach for informing the HSE (the UK regulator for IRR17) about the work you undertake using ionising radiation.
+Regulations 5-7 under IRR17 provides a risk-based approach for informing the HSE (the UK regulator for IRR17) about the work you undertake using ionising radiation.
 Regulation 5 is for notification of certain work that falls at the lower end of the risk spectrum.

-Regardless of what type of work you do involving ionising radiation, you will be required to make an application to HSE via their website portal at the following address:
+Regardless of the type of work you do involving ionising radiation, you will be required to make an application to HSE via their website portal at the following address:

 - arising from a practice that needs to be registered under Regulation 6, or a specified practice that needs a consent under Regulation 7.

 - work specified under Schedule 1 of IRR17